cjthedj97/blog/_posts/2024-02-21-guide-to-using-nfpm-on-scripts.md

     dst: /usr/local/bin/hello.sh
 ```

-> Notes: Make sure to modify the content after you copy and paste nfpm.yaml to match the script you are working on.
+> Make sure to modify the content after you copy and paste nfpm.yaml to match the script you are working on.
 {: .prompt-info }

 **3.** Run the respective command (updating the target path) to generate the desired package type: